 There is no holiday for Sydney’s public transport, so why not jump on a ferry and find a spot to enjoy the day.
 We think a swim with a view of the beautiful harbour at the free Maccallum Pool is a great idea.
 There won’t be much open here, so be sure to bring a picnic with you.

-Another option is to head to Manly where you will find plenty of things to do and several take way food options.
+Another option is to head to Manly where you will find plenty of things to do and several takeaway food options.
+Spending at least some part of Christmas Day at the beach is very much a part of the lifestyle in Sydney’s beach communities and the Northern Beaches crowds will be much more local than Bondi.

-You could snorkel at Shelly Beach, take a walk to North Head or challenge your self with the Manly to Spit Bridge walkway.
+You could snorkel at Shelly Beach, take a walk to North Head, or challenge yourself with the Manly to Spit Bridge walkway.
+But we think a dip in the ocean pool and some fish and chips by the beach with a bottle of bubbly is a top choice!

 Take a Swim in a Rock Pool